apecloud/kubeblocks/docs/user_docs/quick-start/create-a-postgresql-cluster-on-aws.md

 # Create a PostgreSQL cluster on AWS

-This guide introduces how to use KubeBlocks to create a PostgreSQL cluster based on the Paxos consensus protocol within 5 minutes in the EKS environment.
+This guide introduces how to use KubeBlocks to create a PostgreSQL cluster within 5 minutes in the EKS environment.

 > ***Caution:***
 >